KozorovitskiyLaboratory/crossbill/README.md

 Note: Admin previledges are required on this command prompt to be able to create required environment.

+`pip install crossbill-0.0.1-py3-none-any.whl` (this .whl file can be found in the /dist folder)

-`pip install` is most preferred, but alternate approaches are listed below:
+Above is the most preferred approach, but alternate (cumbersome) ones are listed below:

 #### Approach 1.
 Building *crossbill* environment using setup file / pip: